Naam Shabana

-Naam Shabana is a 2017 Indian Hindi-language action thriller film directed by Shivam Nair and written by Neeraj Pandey.
-The film is a prequel to the 2015 film Baby with Taapsee Pannu reprising her role as Shabana Khan alongside Prithviraj Sukumaran and Manoj Bajpayee with an ensemble supporting cast.
-Akshay Kumar, Madhurima Tuli, Elli Avram, Anupam Kher, Danny Denzongpa, Murali Sharma, Taher Shabbir and Shibani Dandekar in special appearances.
+Naam Shabana is a 2017 Indian Hindi action thriller film directed by Shivam Nair, written and produced by Neeraj Pandey.
+It is the second instalment of Baby franchise and a spin-off of the 2015 film Baby, it stars Taapsee Pannu reprising her role as Shabana Khan from the original alongside Manoj Bajpayee and Prithviraj Sukumaran with an ensemble supporting cast.
+Akshay Kumar, Madhurima Tuli, Elli AvrRam, Anupam Kher, Danny Denzongpa, Murali Sharma, Taher Shabbir and Shibani Dandekar in special appearances.

 The film was dubbed into Telugu and Tamil languages and released on 31 March 2017.
 The Tamil title was Naanthan Shabana whereas the Telugu title was Nene Shabana.

 The film was banned in Pakistan a day after its release.
 The film received mixed reviews, but was a commercial success.

 Plot

 The film shows the origin story of Shabana Khan, who works as a proficient field agent with Ajay Singh.
 It begins with two Indian agents working under Ranvir Singh chasing an international arms dealer named Mikhail.
 However, he kills them both and escapes.

 A year later, Shabana, a college student who trains as a Kūdō fighter, appears on the agency's radar and starts being followed by them as a potential recruit.
 One of her friends, Jai, who is in love with her, asks her on a date and confesses his love for her.
 He asks her about her past, and she tells him that she had been kept in juvenile detention for killing her abusive father, who used to physically assault her mother.
 This event is what brought her to the agency's attention.
 During their bike ride home, Shabana is a victim of eve teasing from a group of four drunk men in a jeep, resulting in Jai getting killed and the assailants fleeing.
 The main assailant, Karan, escapes justice after being identified as the son of an influential man.